Actinic keratosis is a precancerous growth on the skin that forms due to long-term exposure to UV light. It is also known as solar keratosis.

-Anyone can develop actinic keratosis over time.
-However, there are risk factors that make people more likely to develop actinic keratosis.
+Anyone can develop actinic keratoses over time.
+However, certain risk factors make people more likely to develop them.

 These factors include:

-A doctor or dermatologist is likely to be able to diagnose actinic keratosis with a simple visual examination.
-If in any doubt, a skin biopsy may be done where a small sample of the affected skin is examined in a lab.
+A doctor or dermatologist is likely to be able to diagnose an actinic keratosis with a simple visual examination.
+They may order a skin biopsy and send a sample for laboratory testing if necessary.

-It is important to remember that this condition may occur from any source of UV light, including indoor tanning beds
+It is also important to remember that this condition may occur from any UV light source, including indoor tanning beds.

-- photodynamic therapy, using drugs and light to kill cancer cells
+- photodynamic therapy, which uses drugs and light to kill cancerous and precancerous cells

 - imiquimod cream

-Freezing, referred to as cryotherapy, removes the lesions by freezing them with liquid nitrogen.
-A doctor applies the liquid nitrogen to the skin when the extreme cold causes the affected area to blister and peel.
+- Cryotherapy: In cryotherapy, a doctor applies liquid nitrogen to the skin, which causes the affected area to blister and peel.
 As the skin heals, the lesions fall off, allowing new, undamaged skin to appear.

-Photodynamic therapy involves the application of a chemical to the affected areas of skin.
-The doctor then shines an artificial light on the chemical, which, in turn, kills the damaged cells and removes the actinic keratosis.
+- Photodynamic therapy: Photodynamic therapy involves the topical application of a solution that makes the skin sensitive to light.
+The doctor then shines an artificial light that activates the solution and kills the damaged cells.